-"By James! yes.
+"Eh, well," said Kettle, sitting back on the musty bedclothes, "we have had our trouble for nothing.
+Some one's been here first, and skimmed the place clean.
+By James, yes.
 And look on the floor there.
-See those cigarette ends!
+See those cigarette ends?
 They're new and dry.
-If the old man had been a cigarette smoker, he wouldn't have chucked his butts on his chart-house deck; and even if he had done, they'd have been washed to bits when she was hove down on her beam ends.
+If the old man had been a cigarette smoker he wouldn't have chucked his butts on his charthouse deck, and, even if he had done, they'd have been washed to bits when she was hove down on her beam ends.
 You can see by the decks outside that she's been pretty clean swept.
 No, it's those fishermen, as you say, who have been here before us."

-"Weel," said McTodd, rubbing his thumb tightly into his finger's end, "if I were a swearer I could say a deal."
+"Well," said McTodd, "if I were a swearer, I could say a deal."